+Table 1: Key agricultural market stakeholders and their involvement in AgTech and Agricultural Big Data (adapted from ETC Communiqué #115, 2015)

 Agri-food big data value chain

 Based on the CGIAR Strategy and Results Framework 2016-2030, the agri-food system is facing daunting challenges.
 Poor diets are the #1 cause of ill health globally, with 800 million hungry people, 2 billion malnourished people and 159 million stunted children.
 The global food system is doing a poor job providing healthy food for all.
 Too much food is lost or wasted, or used for non-food purposes such as biofuels.
 Increasing productivity of staple cereals is not going to be enough to tackle this problem.
 Moreover, the food system is also the primary driver of planetary ill health.
 Soil degradation on 25% of cropped land, deforestation and loss of biodiversity, water scarcity, pollution of lakes and seas, and a contribution to climate change of about 25% of emissions, jointly make agriculture the key risk to manage to keep humanity within a safe planetary operating space.
 Employment in the agri-food system, on farms or in the food value chain, is still the only realistic option for the 60% of the next generation of African youth that will not migrate to the cities.
 These challenges are complex and substantial, and cannot be solved through single technology solutions.
 Addressing them will require a systems approach and contributions from traditional agriculture sectors as well as from health and environmental sciences, to name just three key silos that have to be overcome.
 The years to come are crucial to address these challenges and this could not be done unless the agri-food value chain changes.